Yugoslavia: Federal People's Republic of Yugoslavia

 Tito's regional goal was to expand south and take control of Albania and parts of Greece.
-In 1947, negotiations between Yugoslavia and Bulgaria led to the Bled agreement, which proposed to form a close relationship between the two Communist countries, and enable Yugoslavia to start a civil war in Greece and use Albania and Bulgaria as bases.
+In 1947, negotiations between Yugoslavia and Bulgaria led to the Bled agreement, which proposed to form a close relationship between the two Communist countries, and enabled Yugoslavia to involve itself in the civil war in Greece and use Albania and Bulgaria as bases.
 Stalin vetoed this agreement and it was never realised.
 The break between Belgrade and Moscow was now imminent.

 Yugoslavia solved the national issue of nations and nationalities (national minorities) in a way that all nations and nationalities had the same rights.
 However, most of the German minority of Yugoslavia, most of whom had collaborated during the occupation and had been recruited to German forces, were expelled towards Germany or Austria.

 Yugoslav–Soviet split and the Non-Alignment Movement

 The country distanced itself from the Soviets in 1948 (cf. Cominform and Informbiro) and started to build its own way to socialism under the political leadership of Josip Broz Tito.
 Accordingly, the constitution was heavily amended to replace the emphasis on democratic centralism with workers' self-management and decentralization.
 The Communist Party was renamed to the League of Communists and adopted Titoism at its congress the previous year.

 All the Communist European Countries had deferred to Stalin and rejected the Marshall Plan aid in 1947.
 Tito, at first went along and rejected the Marshall plan.
 However, in 1948 Tito broke decisively with Stalin on other issues, making Yugoslavia an independent communist state.
 Yugoslavia requested American aid.
 American leaders were internally divided, but finally agreed and began sending money on a small scale in 1949, and on a much larger scale 1950–53.
 The American aid was not part of the Marshall plan.

 Tito criticised both Eastern Bloc and NATO nations and, together with India and other countries, started the Non-Aligned Movement in 1961, which remained the official affiliation of the country until it dissolved.